openshift-kni/cnf-features-deploy/ztp/kube-compare-reference/README.md

 CRs with ../source-crs

-If this check fails, either the source-crs or reference must be altered until no differences are observed.
+If this check fails, either the source-crs or reference must be altered until no differences are observed by running `make compare` locally.

-TODO: For now this is a manual activity, but it will soon be mandatory and enforced by the github CI.